liferay/liferay-docs/userGuide/en/chapters/20-configuring-for-high-availability.markdown

 ##### Using the Server View

 The server view provides you with detailed information about a server, including statistics and performance metrics.
-You can get to the server view either by clicking a server in the environment view, or by clicking a server in the fix pack or alerts tables.
-Fix packs and alerts are the first thing you see here, as the *Fix Packs Alerts* button is selected by default when you enter server view.
+You can get to the server view by clicking a server in the environment view or by clicking a server in the fix pack or alerts tables.
+Fix packs and alerts are the first thing you see here, as the Fix Packs Alerts button is selected by default when you enter server view.
 While the alerts table functions the same as it does in the other views, the fix packs table behaves a bit differently.
 Fix packs are broken down into those that are available for installation and those that are already installed.
 You can access these through the *Available* and *Installed* tabs at the top of the fix packs table.

 ![Figure 20.9: The LCS server view shows an overview of a server registered with LCS.](../../images/lcs-server-view.png)